BlevBot/roblox-libraries/README.md

 *A Roblox package designed to manage and organise module imports and provide an open library index.*

-OpenLibraryLoader can be used on both client and server to require
+OpenLibraryLoader can be used on both client and server to require installed modules and *Libraries* by name.
+It creates two simple globals in scripts requiring it with one line of code.
+Modules are stored under their *Keys* in a folder in ReplicatedStorage and ServerStorage, and can be removed and inserted directly from the explorer.

 [Installation](https://github.com/BlevinsWasTaken/openlibraryloader/blob/main/README.md#Installation)